Generated at: 2026-05-16 10:36:15

 For example, by analyzing user behavior such as website visit frequency and pages viewed, it is possible to automatically send personalized email newsletters tailored to each individual user.
 This allows for the optimal approach to be executed automatically for every lead.

 MA tools are effective for new customer acquisition.
-Therefore, they are recommended for companies that "frequently exhibit at trade shows and events, resulting in a large volume of business cards" or "lack dedicated staff to support the sales department."
+Therefore, they are recommended for companies that "frequently exhibit at trade shows and events, resulting in a high volume of business card exchanges" or "lack dedicated staff to support the sales department."

 Reference Article: What Is MA (Marketing Automation)?
 Explaining Basic Functions, Implementation Methods, and Keys to Adoption! ▶